Are your employees telling your story?

 Then, incorporate Message Map training into your onboarding process, so all new employees learn how to tell your company’s story to stakeholders.

 Keep in mind that not all of your employees need to be able to explain your entire Message Map in detail.
-Employees who interact with clients, the media, and other key stakeholders must be able to clearly explain your full message.
+Employees who interact with clients, the media, and other key stakeholders must be able to clearly explain their full message.

 But a short, sweet, memorable story called an elevator speech – meets most employees’ needs.
 They only need to know your Message Map’s home base and three positive points, a 7-second message.